Impure / First Period - stigma and empowerment

 Event

-There will be a short introduction before the film, and afterwards the audience is invited to Asta Bar for a drink and a workshop centered around the experience of first periods, the taboo and stigma surrounding it and the importance of the language used to talk about menstruation.
-The aim is to foster a safe and inclusive environment for learning and discussion.
-The workshop is approx. 1 hour.
+The film is introduced by director Rico Herre.
+After the film we invite the audience to Asta Bar for refreshments and a workshop (approx. 1 hour) about the experience of first periods, the taboo and stigma surrounding it and the importance of the language used to talk about menstruation.
+Topics from the film will be discussed and we aim to foster a safe and inclusive environment for sharing experiences, learning about menstruation and discussing the narrative that surrounds period stigma.
 The event will be in English.

 Get your tickets on +45 3374 3412 or order them here.